Covid 19 coronavirus: Matamata cluster linked to St Patrick's Day

-Matamata residents are "a little bit concerned" after news a cluster of coronavirus cases have been detected in the small Waikato town.
+Residents are "a little bit concerned" at news of the cluster, the mayor said.

-Director General of Health Ashley Bloomfield said at this afternoon's press conference there were nine cases linked to a St Patrick's Day celebration at a local business.

 Matamata-Piako mayor Ash Tanner earlier said: "I think the feeling amongst the residents is that they're a little bit concerned, especially when the cases in a certain area are going up.
 I know a lot of them are ringing the Healthline."